Stage: Benny Bushwhacker: Human Nature – Elizabeth Sneddon Theatre, Durban

 Heck, this is such a zoo of a show that we even get amusingly mimed depictions of the sad fates of the Titanic and Notra-Dame Cathedral.

-Voss also chats about his menacing former wife, Brenda; his doddery gran; and a high-voiced pal called Skinny who lost his testicles to one of God’s creatures.
+Voss also chats about Benny’s menacing former wife, Brenda; his doddery gran; and a high-voiced pal called Skinny who lost his testicles to one of God’s creatures.
 He also acts out the characters in his tale of how they met and interact.

 With no costume changes, only a shift of voice and mannerisms, Voss also becomes other characters, my favourite being a spot-on portrayal of a near-comatose, pampered and privileged 17-year-old.
 He is Riley from Umhlanga, who, with pants hanging down by his knees, expresses more concern over his lack of phone reception at the bush camp than the dwindling numbers of world wildlife.